isomerpages/govtech-gobusiness-main/_start-a-business/key-steps-to-start/register-your-business.md

 There are two ways to register your business:

-1. [Log in to BizFile+](https://www.bizfile.gov.sg/ngbbizfileinternet/faces/oracle/webcenter/portalapp/pages/BizfileHomepage.jspx#/){:target="_blank"} with your Singpass or Corppass to submit the application online.
-All proposed partners/managers will need to endorse their consent online via BizFile+ first before the application can be processed by ACRA, or
+1. [Log in to BizFile+](https://www.bizfile.gov.sg/ngbbizfileinternet/faces/oracle/webcenter/portalapp/pages/BizfileHomepage.jspx#/){:target="_blank"} with your Singpass to submit the application online.
+All proposed persons associated with the business will need to endorse their consent online via BizFile+ first before the business can be registered, or

 2. Engage a registered filing agent (e.g: law firm, accounting firm or corporate secretarial firm) to submit an online application on your behalf.